nolte/minecraft-infrastructure/readme.md

 ## Advanced Informations

-This Repository is part of the "Host your own Minecraft Server" Project, other parts of the project are [nolte/minecraft-gameserver](https://github.com/nolte/minecraft-gameserver) for public WebPresentation and [nolte/ansible-minecraft](https://github.com/nolte/ansible-minecraft).
+This Repository is part of the "Host your own Minecraft Server" Project, other parts of the project are [nolte/minecraft-gameserver](https://github.com/nolte/minecraft-gameserver) for public WebPresentation and [nolte/ansible-minecraft](https://github.com/nolte/ansible-minecraft) a Ansible Role for install and configure the Minecraft Server.